Bharathrajzero/Titanic-Data-Analytics/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License © 2026 Bharath Raj, AlphaGroup Ltd**.
+This project is licensed under the **MIT License © 2026 Bharath Raj, AlphaGroup**.

 ---